WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all pissible combination of letters except oo
+script that prints a number with two decimal places followed by a new line